Atji00/Atji_projects/README.md

 This repository records my differents projects in python, java, scala
 - Exploratory Data Analysis (EDA) with python
 - Machine learning, Predictive Analysis with python
+- Data processing with Spark_Scala and Spark_Sql
-- Built Class object in scala on Intellij, Spark Scala
+- Built Class object in scala on Intellij